thepaperpilot/Red-Pen/story.md

 Following the guy that calls you a maze will bring you across a puzzle, an invisible maze where you need to follow in the footsteps of the guy, like those puzzles in every Zelda game.
 Doing so will bring you to the second dungeon.

 I feel there should be some encounter/subplot where the correct solution is to run away.
 Another subplot idea I had is a guy that wants to be some sort of warrior and names the Player their nemesis.
 At first they just run away after getting hit once, and will reappear over the course of the game stronger and braver.
-In the Righteous ending your first attack against him crits and he just dies there, with no dialogue.
+In the Righteous ending (NG+) your first attack against him crits and he just dies there, with no dialogue.

 There will then be a dungeon.
 There will be more puzzles by the demons, and then another boss.
 Also after you defeat the boss, Satan will come down and mention he's perturbed at our strength growing, and will "rewrite the game" to make it harder.
 He'll add random encounters all over the map. :)